gvwilson/sensibleadventures/nardica/nardica.md

 kept her clear of the after-bubbles that would have swallowed a lifeboat.*

+*It was a miracle that she survived, but even more of a miracle that she was allowed to stay on the ship that found her.
+The man she learned to call Uncle Jack didn't like children.
+Or animals.
+Or foreigners or the governor or the people who bought his catch or the ones who sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+He would have dumped her on the dock and walked away.
+The fishing families and docksiders in Rothera never understood why he didn't, and wouldn't have believe that his meek, hesitant wife had put her hands on her hips and told him in a cold, flat voice that the child was staying or she was leaving, which was it going to be?*

-*Her Uncle Jack sold it almost as soon as she was back in Rothera.
+*Uncle Jack sold the suit almost as soon as she was back in Rothera.
 "You're going to outgrow it anyway," her Uncle Jack said impatiently over her tearful protests.
 "Gotta pay for your keep somehow 'til you're old enough to earn your way."
-He sold the rest of her parents' belongings too, everything except her favorite book.
-It had been her mother's,
+He would have sold Second's book, too, if Aunt Naggie hadn't misplaced it until he forgot about it.
-and her grandmother's before that, all the way to back when there were still whales and tigers and giraffes.
+It had belong to Second when she was little, and to her older before that, all the way to back when there were still whales and tigers and giraffes.
-She read a few pages every night, no matter how tired she was from chores.
+Iffy read a few pages every night, no matter how tired she was from chores.
 She drew the pictures from memory on her tablet at school, and on those rare occasions when Uncle Jack was away